 In 2013, invasive species such as the goldspotted oak borer, previously only found in San Diego County, spread to Riverside County.
 Sudden oak death killed an additional 294,000 coastal oak and tanoak trees over approximately 47,500 acres, and the newly identified invasive polyphagous shot hole borer/Fusarium disease complex spread from Los Angeles and Orange counties into Riverside, San Bernardino, and San Diego Counties.
 Over 110 plant species were found to be hosts of the complex, with damage and mortality found in such species as coast live oak, avocado, olive, persimmon, and big leaf maple, as well as numerous other popular, common plants.

 Each year the California Forest Pest Conditions Report documents information on forest health and pest issues impacting California’s forests, woodlands, and urban trees.
-It is intended to be a resource for forest managers, pest management specialists, landowners, and other interested parties both within and outside of California.

 ”Californians should be concerned with current urban and wildland forest health issues which affect all of us, economically and emotionally,” said chair of the California Forest Pest Council Bob Rynearson.
 “The Forest Pest Conditions Report is a simple way for policy makers, land managers, and homeowners to keep abreast of the latest trends in our state.”